Distribution Yield vs. SEC Yield: Which Should You Use?

 This calculation incorporates three simplifications of the data that may compromise its accuracy or, in the worst case, its usefulness altogether.

 The first and most obvious issue is the seldom entirely-accurate assumption that the income over the last 30 days multiplied by 12 equals the 12-month return.
-In some, perhaps many instances, it will come reasonably close to the actual 12-month return.
-At other times, however, the calculated income and the actual income may be quite different
+In some, perhaps many instances, this is a reasonably close approximation of the actual 12-month return.
+At other times, however, the calculated average income and the actual income may be quite different

-The second assumption that compromises the distribution yield calculation's accuracy is that not every month has the same number of days.
+The second assumption that may compromise the distribution yield calculation's accuracy is that not every month has the same number of days.
 If you calculate the return at the end of February, you're using a 28-day distribution period; if you calculate it in July, you're using a 31-day period.